michael-cheney1/SDR/Tracking_Aircraft.md

 <figure><img src="images/image (3).png" alt=""><figcaption></figcaption></figure>

-7. After a short amount of time you should see a popup to confirm the driver installation was successful.&#x20;
+7. After a short amount of time you should see a popup to confirm the driver installation was successful.
+Click `Close`&#x20;

 <figure><img src="images/image (75).png" alt=""><figcaption></figcaption></figure>